kartikv97/beginner_tutorials/README.md

   cd ~/catkin_ws
   source ./devel/setup.bash
-  // execute one of the statement from terminal 2 or 3 above before executing the statements in this terminal. rosservice call /UpdateString "This is the updated string"
+  // execute one of the statement from terminal 2 or 3 above before executing the statements in this terminal. rosservice call /UpdateString "This is the updated string:"
 ```
 To stop the program press Ctrl + c in each terminal